Leica M Typ 240 vs Panasonic FZ2500

 Review summary: Leica M Typ 240 vs Panasonic FZ2500

 So how do things add up?
 Which of the two cameras – the Leica M Typ 240 or the Panasonic FZ2500 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica M (Typ 240):